turingschool/front-end-curriculum/lessons/module-4/environments.md

 process.env.FOO = 'bar';
 ```

-Now anywhere in my application that node handles, I can access `process.env.FOO` and should receive `bar` as its value.
+Now anywhere in our Node application, I can access `process.env.FOO` and should receive `bar` as its value.

 ### Storing Sensitive Data in .env Files